Gil Winkelman ND

 Letting Go of the Diagnosis: Healing Beyond Labels

+Symptoms can help us find a diagnosis.
 For many people, finally getting a diagnosis feels like a turning point.
-It can explain our symptoms.

 It can be a huge relief: